 BFI Player comments on Out of True that "Its mix of true and false notes is what makes the film's efforts to destigmatise so fascinating.
 In the script, insightful intentions vie with snatches of caricature and sexism; in the production, over-stylised sensationalism risks overwhelming sensitive moments."

 The Crown Film Unit

 Between 1939 and 1952, the Crown Film Unit made about 130 films.
 Many of these films are docu-dramas or 'story documentaries', in which people's stories were (partially) scripted and shaped, although they often play themselves.
-Crown Film Unit on BFI ScreenOnline.
+BFI ScreenOnline: Crown Film Unit

 The Crown Film Unit's films were often shown by the Central Film Library's mobile film units, which travelled about the country setting up temporary cinemas in halls, canteens and schools.
 Their work is the subject of Shown by Request (1947), directed by Colin Dean and edited by Terry Trench.
 Watch the whole film on Internet Archive: Shown by Request

 Trench's last film for the Crown Film Unit was Royal Scotland (1952), a short documentary about royal connections with Scotland, which also received an Oscar nomination, and was the last film made by the Crown Film Unit at Beaconsfield.
 It was directed by Gerard Bryant and shot by Jonah Jones.
 Gerard Bryant recalled: 'There was no script, and all I did was to provide Terry with a number of sequences which ... he merged into a very attractive ten minutes.'
 Watch the whole film on YouTube: Royal Scotland